top of page

 Sarah Fitzgerald

 Sarah manages Allegheny Mountain Institute's online presence, from updating the website to responding to social media inquiries.
 She has experience in administrative work, technology and social media presence, and a million other unrelated things.
-When she's not working, she enjoys reading a book while cuddling with her cat Clementine, spending time with friends and family, working on her own small garden, and attending live music with her husband, Cameron.
+When she's not working, she enjoys reading a book while cuddling with her cat Clementine, spending time with friends and family, working on her own small garden, quad skating and attending live music with her husband, Cameron.

 Board President